American University annually recognizes outstanding faculty who have made significant contributions in the areas of teaching, research and service.

 The Morton Bender Prize is given to a faculty member who has been tenured within the previous four years.
 The purpose of the prize is to recognize an important research, scholarly, creative endeavor, or professional achievement since attainment of the rank of associate professor and to facilitate the faculty member's progress towards the rank of full professor.
 Through the generosity of Morton Bender, the university will award $2,000 to the recipient of the prize.
 The faculty member must have a full-time appointment during AY2017-2018.

 The Scholar/Teacher of the Year must demonstrate outstanding and significant scholarly contributions to the university and discipline; exceptional teaching as documented by student evaluations or other assessment of teaching; a commitment to high standards within one's professional life; recognized concern for students and colleagues; and sensitivity to the mission of the university.
-Cosponsored by the Division of Higher Education of the Board of Higher Education and Ministry of The United Methodist Church, this award includes a $5,000 prize as part of the recognition ($2,000 from the Methodist Church and $3,000 from American University).
-The faculty member must have a full-time appointment during AY2017-2018.
+As part of this recognition, this award includes a $5,000 prize.
+The faculty member must have a full-time appointment during the current academic year.

 Deadline: February 16, 2018